NICKNAME/S: J-Chill

 After spending the preseason with the Denver Nuggets, Childress signed with the Adelaide 36ers on October 21, 2017, following an unsuccessful NBA contract bid.

 Adelaide, having shown championship potential the previous season, retained core players Mitch Creek, Nathan Sobey, Daniel Johnson, Matthew Hodgson, Brendan Teys, Majok Deng, Anthony Drmic, and Adam Doyle.
 The 36ers’ significant change was the departure of star import Jerome Randle, who left after asking for an unattainable $300k contract, heading to Turkey instead.
-The 36ers replaced him with experienced guard Shannon Shorter and added imports Ramone Moore (via Melbourne) and Ronald Roberts, finalizing their roster.
+The 36ers replaced him with experienced guard Shannon Shorter and added imports Ramone Moore (via Melbourne) and Ronald Roberts, finalising their roster.

 In the pre-season, the 36ers won the 2017 Merlion Cup in Singapore, defeating the Shanghai Sharks in the final.
 However, import issues began early, with Roberts released just before the season opener, citing a ‘knee injury,’ which Roberts later denied.
 Veteran forward Alan Wiggins replaced Roberts but broke his arm in his debut.
 The 36ers then signed Josh Childress to bolster their lineup.